 Metrics measure the things contained in dimensions and provide the numeric scale and data series for the chart.

 Add metrics to the chart by dragging fields from the Available Fields panel on the right.
 You can also click Add metric in the Data tab.

-Use the color of the bubbles to convey relative metric values.
-If you choose this option, you can't use the Bubble color dimension option.
+Use the color of the bubbles or filled areas to convey relative metric values.
+If you choose this option, you can't use the Dimension section's Color option.